sajidijaz/inifiniteScrollListing/README.md

 This project utilizes Docker for containerization.
 Ensure you have Docker installed on your system before proceeding.

+You can access the repository URL for cloning [here](https://github.com/sajidijaz/inifiniteScrollListing).

+Replace "<repository_url>" with the actual repository URL, and users can choose between SSH and HTTPS for cloning as per their preference.

 1. Clone the repository to your local machine:
 ```bash